Harshal662/testing.md/README.md

 | REF1,EUR          | 1     | 0       | 1                   | 0                          |
 | REF2,USD          | 2     | 0       | 1                   | 1                          |

-This ensures the total count of each combination matches the counts of the result types.
+This ensures the counts for each result type are correctly mapped to their combinations.

----

-Let me know if further refinements or clarifications are needed!
+Let me know if further adjustments are required!